-The Small Molecule MS Lab provides liquid chromatography/mass spectrometry service in support of small molecule quantitation.
+The Directed Analysis MS Lab provides liquid chromatography/mass spectrometry service in support of quantitative analysis by MS.

-The Lab has a Xevo TQ-S triple quadrupole mass spectrometer with associated UPLC system on which all analyses are performed.
+The Lab has a Xevo Absolute triple quadrupole mass spectrometer with associated UPLC system on which all analyses are performed.
 The current focus is on targeted quantitative analysis, i.e., in which the client provides a standard for each analyte of interest.
-Other services will follow as the lab becomes more established.

 Instrument Access Rates